33b5e5/33b5e5.github.io/_posts/2017-10-09-void-linux.md

 I've been testing <a href="https://www.voidlinux.eu/" target="_blank">Void Linux</a> recently, and thought I'd take a few minutes to write about my experience.
 Void is an independent, open source Linux distribution with a unique package manager and an init system written from scratch.
 The Github repo is <a href="https://github.com/voidlinux" target="_blank">here</a>.

 Void uses a "rolling release" strategy; there are no specific releases or versions.
 You can update packages daily or whenever you chose, and you'll always get the latest code.
-They use a <a href="http://build.voidlinux.eu/" target="_blank">continuous build system</a> to produce packages as soon as changes are pushed.
+They use a continuous build system to produce packages as soon as changes are pushed.

 Void's new package manager is called *xbps*.
 I had no trouble picking up the syntax, and it seemed to handle dependencies and do everything else you'd expect a modern package manager to do, but I didn't find it particularly notable or exceptional.
 The purported benefits are outlined <a href="https://github.com/voidlinux/xbps/blob/master/README.md" target="_blank">here</a>.